happy family

 "Oh.
 Okay."

 The last stop on the grand Hathorne house tour was the bedroom at the end of the hall.
-J.J. pushed the door open with a flourish, but even he looked a little sheepish as he stepped aside.
-"It's, uh... not much.
-Sorry."
+"Your quarters."
+John opened the door with a little smile.
 To the family raised here for generations, it was small.
 Bare walls, narrow bed, a dresser with mismatched knobs in the corner, and a desk tucked under the window.

 Eddie didn't treat it like a small room.
 He stepped inside slowly, eyes darting around the place.
 Eddie's hand brushed the edge of the bed.
 He glanced out the window, then rapidly shut the curtains.
 The boy's eyes lingered on the desk like it was the finest he'd ever been offered.
 "I like it."

 The three of them padded back down the hall.
-They regrouped in the living room, J.J. bouncing on the couch like he'd never lost momentum while Eddie hovered beside him, eyes flickering briefly to John and then away again.
-John took in the boy's too-thin clothes, his fraying sleeves, the soles of shoes that looked like they barely survived the walk here.
-John had to get him out of those...
+J.J. flew down the corridor like he'd never lost momentum while Eddie hovered beside him, eyes flickering briefly to John and then away again.
+John took in the boy's too-thin clothes, his fraying sleeves, and the soles of shoes that looked like they barely survived the walk here.
+Eddie wouldn't get far in those.

 J.J. cheered like he'd just been promised ice cream.
 "Yes!"